DavesCodeMusings/raspberry-cobbler/docs/usb-storage-side-quest.md

 /dev/sda1  /media  ext4  defaults  0  0
 ```

-But, we're dealing with USB devices that can be plugged or removed at will, so we really can't depend on this particular disk always being /dev/sda1.
+But, we're dealing with a USB device that can be plugged or removed at will, so we really can't depend on this particular disk always being /dev/sda1.
 It's much better to refer to the disk partition by it's UUID.
 And we can get the UUID from the command `blkid /dev/sda1`.

 Using the output from `blkid` we can contruct a better /etc/fstab entry using the UUID as the device name.